tpollard64/Nvidia-RTX-Hero/README.md

  ### Thanks for the interest in my project.
-A more detailed README will be posted tomorrow for those that do not know anything about Java.
+A more detailed README will be coming soon.

- Nvidai RTX 3090 add to cart bot.
+ NVIDIA RTX 3090 add to cart bot.

 Find 3090 and 3080 cards in stock at Newegg or Bestbuy